thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

     It is suggested that you copy these details somewhere you can access them quickly or leave this page open.
     <br>

+!!!
+NOTE
+    A deeper understanding of each of the sections below will be covered in the labs in the [**Rebuild**](co-rebuild.md){target="_blank"} section.

 ## 1. Import the ADS ML Model
 <a name="deploy-integrate-1"></a>
 ??? note summary "Expand to view"

     1\.
 Open the ADS ML Service (Open Prediction Service) in your browser.
     This component has been added to the standard CP4BA build to support the COB scenario.
 To find the URL for this component open the OpenShift web console and select Networking then Routes.
 These are all the public URL's exposed by the OpenShift cluster.
 To easily find the ADS ML Service public URL select "ads-ml-service" from the project dropdown near the top of the screen as shown.